-The Public Health England (PHE) screening helpdesk is a centralised service providing a single way of contacting the PHE screening team, including the UK National Screening Committee secretariat.
+The screening helpdesk is a centralised service providing a single way of contacting the national screening teams, including the UK National Screening Committee secretariat.
 We’re here to help local screening providers, stakeholders and healthcare professionals involved in the screening pathways at all levels, from consultants, GPs and midwives to screening technicians and medical students.
 We deal with national screening practice and policy enquiries for England only.

 Members of the public are welcome to call the helpdesk but please note that we do not have access to screening results or patient records.
 For more general information about screening, members of the public can look at the screening information on NHS.UK.

 You can contact the helpdesk on 020 3682 0890 or by using our online form.

 Read our helpdesk-related blog articles for more information.